-Zip code, demographic, and housing analysis
+Zip code, demographic, housing analysis

 We began our primary data collection with an analysis of those zip codes in the Scott County area that had reported lead poisonings.
 Genesis Health Systems provided us with data that allowed us to see the number of documented lead poisoning cases over the last 18 months.
 We then selected the top five zip codes with the most recorded poisonings to do a more thorough analysis and to see if we could observe any common trends in the demographics of the cities.
-The list of zip codes and associated data are as follows:
+The list of zip codes from highest to lowest and their reported poisonings are as follows: 52803 (31 cases), 52802 (22 cases), 52722 (19 cases), 52804 (18 cases), and 52806 (17 cases).
+All zip codes beginning with the numbers 528 are located in Davenport and the remaining zip code, 52722, is in Bettendorf.